Toloka/docs/en/toloka-kit/reference/toloka.client.project.template_builder.data.InputData.md

 The input data.

-For example, links to images that will be shown to users.
+For example, links to images that will be shown to Tolokers.
 In the Template Builder sandbox, you can set an example of input data.

 ## Parameters Description